-Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share KFY New York Stock Exchange y check mark whether the registrant (1) has filed all reports re quired to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes IN No o Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No o
+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, par value \$0.01 per share KFY New York Stock Exchange / check mark whether the registrant (1) has filed all reports re auired to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preced

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No o

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No o